Windows OS Hub

 4. Next -> OK -> OK;

 5. Expand the Certificates node -> Trusted Root Certification Authorities Store.
-This section contains the list of trusted root certificates on your computer.
+This section contains a list of the trusted root certificates installed on a computer.

-In the mmc console, you can view information about any certificate or remove it from trusted ones.
+In this graphical MMC console, you can view information about any certificate or remove it from the trusted ones.

-You can also get a list of trusted root certificates with their expiration dates using PowerShell:
+You can also use PowerShell to get a list of trusted root certificates and their expiration dates.

 Get-Childitem cert:\LocalMachine\root |format-list